piotrnar/gocoin/README.md

 # Getting sources

+Use `go get` to fecth and install the source code files.
+Note that source files get installed within your GOPATH folder.

 ## Dependencies

 Two extra packages are needed, which are not included in the standard set of Go libraries.